Edriv-DS/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

     https://github.com/az140mp/azure-quickstart-templates/tree/master/demos/nested-vms-in-virtual-network
     ```

-1. On the **Hyper-V Host Virtual Machine with nested VMs** blade in the Azure portal, specify the following settings (leave others with their default values):
+1. On the **Hyper-V Host Virtual Machine with nested VMs** blade in the Azure portal, specify the following settings (replace the **&lt;YOUR PASSWORD&gt;** placeholder with a password of your choice and leave other settings with their default values):

     | Setting | Value |
     | --- | --- |